SFTP Connections

 Connection name A user-defined label for the SFTP connection.

-Host server address The hostname of the SFTP server.
+Host server address The host name of the SFTP server.

 Port number The network port used for the SFTP connection.